Married Women's Property Act 1870: Provisions

+Short title, commencement and extent

+Section 15 of the act provided that the act would come into force on the passing of the act.

+Section 16 of the act provided that the act would not extend to Scotland.

+Section 17 of the act provided that the act may be cited as the Married Women's Property Act, 1870.

 Shortcomings

-The Act dealt mostly with the earnings of married women and was not very specific about married women's property rights.
-A major loophole was that any personal property (personalty) as opposed to real property a woman had in her own name before marriage still legally became her husband's property, money, furniture, stocks and livestock.
+The act dealt mostly with the earnings of married women and was not very specific about married women's property rights.
+A major loophole was that any personal property (personalty) as opposed to real property a woman had in her own name before marriage still legally became her husband's property: money, furniture, stocks and livestock.
 Women married thereafter were entitled up to a fairly good sum of property (£200) in their own names ("absolutely") from their next of kin.
 It did not speak for an amount in excess of £200.
 The act was not retrospective — all women who married before it could not recover into their sole name the property they had held before marriage (if they had any).
 This greatly limited the effect.

 Legacy

 The act's full significance was that, for the first time in British history, it allowed newly married women to forever legally keep their own earnings and inherit property.
 It also put a legal duty on married women to maintain their children alongside their husband's.
 Women who married before the act still ceded ownership over their property.
 They also did not have authority over any children that they bore during the marriage, which "deprived her of all authority over her children and of any contractual capacity during his [her husband's] life".
 When this Act was passed it was in a time when women had very few rights.
 Women were not allowed to vote in parliamentary elections; It could be argued that the act paved the way towards women's right to vote, since it extended female property rights.
 It sidelined one of the reasons women were denied the right: "Coverture was also used as a reason to deny women the vote and public office because of the assumption that a married woman would be represented by her husband.
 The end of coverture certainly ranks along with suffrage as the sine qua non [inception] of public recognition of women's autonomy and personhood".
 Women before were not seen as individuals who could have their own vote let alone be elected; their husbands by tradition would take control of such matters.
 The Act helped lay the groundwork for a superseding, enhanced-rights version, the Married Women's Property Act 1882 and for the 1918 Representation of the People Act that granted many women over the age of thirty the right to vote in the United Kingdom.